 - 3/4 tsp apple cider vinegar

-- 2 Tbsp (30 ml) maple syrup or agave nectar (sub honey if not vegan)
+- 2 Tbsp maple syrup or agave nectar (sub honey if not vegan)

-- 1/4 cup (56 ml) melted vegan butter (or sub grape seed oil or olive oil)
+- 1/4 cup melted vegan butter (or sub avocado oil or olive oil)

 - 1/4 tsp sea salt

-- 1 cup (144 g) blackberries, roughly chopped and tossed in flour
+- 1 cup blackberries (roughly chopped and tossed in flour)

-- Preheat oven to 350 degrees F and line a standard muffin tin with 10 paper liners, or lightly grease 10 tins and coat with flour.
+- Preheat oven to 350 degrees F (176 C) and line a standard muffin tin with 10 paper liners, or lightly grease 10 tins and coat with flour (use fewer/more cupcake liners if adjusting the default number of servings).
 Shake out excess.
 (I found the butter/flour method to work well!)

-- Prepare flax eggs in a large mixing bowl and let rest for 5 minutes.
+- Prepare flax eggs in a large mixing bowl by mixing flaxseed meal and water and let rest for 5 minutes.
 Also measure out almond milk in a liquid measuring cup and add apple cider vinegar and baking soda.
 Whisk to combine and set aside.